 Afternoon: National War Museum, Upper Barrakka Gardens and 5D movie show

-From The Corner it’s about a kilometre’s walk to St Elmo Fort on the tip of the peninsula.
-Just right for walking off lunch!
-For a more scenic (but slightly longer) route, walk down St Lucia’s street to reach the waterfront, turn right, and then you can enjoy the views of Marsamxett Harbour all the way around to St Elmo.
+From Grano it’s about a ten-minute walk to St Elmo Fort on the tip of the peninsula.
+Just right for walking off all that food!
+For a more scenic (but slightly longer) route, walk across St Lucia’s Street to reach the waterfront, turn right, and then you can enjoy the views of Marsamxett Harbour all the way around to St Elmo.

 The National War Museum is housed inside the fort, and showcases Maltese history from the Bronze Age through to the 20th century world wars.
 The €10 entry fee gives you access to all the exhibitions and the beautiful grounds.

 It’s well worth taking some time to explore the outside of the complex and the views over Grand Harbour before perusing the displays and artefacts inside.
 You can easily while away a couple of educational hours here.